Crypto Snack (SNACK) 24-Hour Volume Hits $254,409.67

-Crypto Snack (SNACK) traded flat against the U.S. dollar during the 24-hour period ending at 8:00 AM E.T. on July 2nd.
-One Crypto Snack token can currently be bought for $0.0033 or 0.00000012 BTC on cryptocurrency exchanges.
-In the last seven days, Crypto Snack has traded flat against the U.S. dollar.
-Crypto Snack has a total market cap of $75.40 million and approximately $254,409.67 worth of Crypto Snack was traded on exchanges in the last day.
+Crypto Snack (SNACK) traded flat against the US dollar during the 1-day period ending at 12:00 PM ET on July 2nd.
+One Crypto Snack token can now be purchased for approximately $0.0033 or 0.00000012 BTC on exchanges.
+In the last seven days, Crypto Snack has traded flat against the US dollar.
+Crypto Snack has a market capitalization of $75.40 million and approximately $254,409.67 worth of Crypto Snack was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.